theo2612/NewObsidian/Podcast/USB our guest/Ep 14 - Phishing.md

  First, protect your phone and Computer from attack by setting them to automatically update.
 Almost all major Technology companies include security fixes to their updates. any amount of time that you do not install them is leaving your device vulnerable to an attack.

- Second, enable Two-factor authentication on all of your acocunts that offer it.
+ Second, enable Two-factor or Mult-factor authentication on all of your accounts that offer it.
 They basically require to supply additional credentials to log in to your account.
 I did an episode on Two-factor authorization.
 Just pull it up and take a listen from the previous episodes.

  Finally, Protect your data by backing it up.
 I'm planning on doing an episode on backups soon.